dyhes/zulip/docs/contributing/reviewable-prs.md

 - Is well-tested and passes all the tests.
 That is, changes to tests should be in the same commit as changes to the code that they are testing.

-- Does not make Zulip worse.
+- Does not make Aloha worse.
 For example, it is fine to add backend capabilities without adding a frontend to access them.
 It's not fine to add a frontend component with no backend to make it work.